 Skip to main content

-Image for Nutrition & Dietetics (B.S.)
+Image for Nutrition and Dietetics (B.S.)

-Nutrition & Dietetics (B.S.)
+Nutrition and Dietetics (B.S.)

 • Location IconBrookings Main Campus

-Art, science, and management of food, nutrition, and wellness.
+Art, science and management of food, nutrition and wellness.

 Is it for you?